leav/SquareJam18_ThisIsFine/README.md

 ### Publish web build

-1. Build it in Unity and output to Builds/Web.
+1. Build it in Unity and output to ./docs/
-2. In the root project directory, `git subtree push --prefix Builds/Web/ThisIsFine origin gh-pages`

-#### In case of a rebased master

-    git push origin `git subtree split --prefix builds/Web/ThisIsFine master`:gh-pages --force

 ### Publish Android and iOS build